agitter/single-cell-pseudotime/README.md

 Informally, the pseudotime estimation problem can be stated as:
-- **Given:** single-cell gene expression measurements for a heterogeneous collection cells that is transitioning from biological state **A** to state **B**
+- **Given:** single-cell gene expression measurements for a heterogeneous collection of cells that is transitioning from biological state **A** to state **B**
 - **Return:** a quantitative value for each cell that represents its progress in the **A** to **B** transition